 A tiny slice of firms sits on policy-backed certainty and captures most of the gains, massively outperforming the market (because if you are the one writing the revenue checks for your portfolio companies, there’s something wrong if you’re not winning!), while the long tail does “venture capital” in the old sense: sourcing founders, haggling over terms, hoping markets behave accordingly.

-Most funds don’t lose (by which I mean: they do not beat the benchmark, or even the S&P 500) because they’re foolish; they lose because they’re uninstrumented, by which I mean:
+Most funds don’t lose (by which I mean: they do not beat the benchmark, or even the S&P 500) because they’re foolish; they lose because they’re lacking the new instruments that generate returns, by which I mean:

-They optimize for access to founders instead of access to rules, budgets, and buyers.
+They optimize for access to founders instead of access to the political class

-They staff platform teams but not policy teams;
+They create internal “platform teams” but not policy teams;

-They perfect demo days but never build procurement certainty;
+They perfect demo days but never build procurement mechanisms;

-They post Substack think-pieces without turning those arguments into draft language that lands inside an agency legislation.
+They post Substack think-pieces but don’t turn those arguments into draft legislative language for government agencies.

-On one side: outcome writers (funds that coordinate narrative, network, regulation, and industrial demand into a single machine that converts public priorities into private returns).
+On one side: outcome writers (funds that coordinate narrative, network, regulation, and industrial demand into a single machine that converts government priorities into a fund’s returns).

 On the other: degenerate gamblers (funds that keep playing the 2003 game on a 2025 chessboard).
 There is very little middle left because the middle requires a market that no longer exists.